Discover Wheelchair-Accessible Parks and Trails in Mumbai

 1. Sanjay Gandhi National Park

-Located in the northern part of Mumbai, Sanjay Gandhi National Park is a sprawling oasis of greenery and wildlife.
-The park features accessible trails that are perfect for wheelchair users to explore and enjoy the natural beauty.
-You can also opt for a mini-train ride within the park for a unique experience amidst nature.
+Located in the northern part of Mumbai, Sanjay Gandhi National Park is one of the city's most treasured natural attractions.
+Spread across a vast area of greenery, the park offers accessible pathways that allow wheelchair users to experience its rich biodiversity and peaceful environment.
+Visitors can also enjoy a ride on the park’s mini train, making it a memorable outing amidst nature.

 2. Hanging Gardens (Pherozeshah Mehta Gardens)